MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UriScheme** - scheme of the URL

+#### Office.Android.AuthACEErrors

+This event uses the Microsoft Account (MSA) to determine which user is attempting to sign-in to the app and during that which telemetry in discussion is getting triggered as part of an unsuccessful attempt.

+This event helps with MSA sign-in error distribution analysis, which helps in understanding reasons behind unsuccessful MSA sign-in flow end.

+The following fields are collected:

+- **ExceptionsName** - indicates exception classes with regard to exception tags that occur during Microsoft account sign-in flow.

+- **ExceptionsTag** - indicates which inflow exceptions present in union are occurring for MSA-sign in flow.

+- **IDCRLACEErrorCode** - Gives error code occurring during MSA sign-in flow.
+Different error codes mentioned at %SRCROOT%\identity\coreapi\public\IdentityData.h

+- **IDCRLAuthenticationStatusErrorCode** - Indicates error codes for invalid status of Authentication result coming from Microsoft Account (MSA).

+- **IDCRLUserInteractionMissingError** - Indicates if Microsoft Account (MSA) sign-in flow invoked with showUI flag as false causing the hit.

 #### Office.Android.BCS.Errors

 Binary conversion Errors telemetry for Print and Share as PDF.
 Microsoft uses this to identify failure points during BCS conversions in Word, Excel, or PowerPoint.